lukewhyte/horizontalSlider.js/README.md

 This is a lightweight (2kb) and customizable horizontal slider plugin written in jQuery.

-In order to use, simply wrap all of your slides in a parent DIV.
+In order to use, wrap all of your slides in a parent DIV.
 Eg.:
 ````
 <div class="imgWrap">
   <img src="img/puppy-1.jpg" />